mlawre01/STAT545-HW-Hawe-Nicole/HW05/README.md

 - Write some data to file and load it back into R. E.g., save a plot to file and include it in a R Markdown report

-Check out the assingment on the [STAT545 site](http://stat545.com/hw05_factor-figure-boss-repo-hygiene.html)
+Check out the assignment on the [STAT545 site](http://stat545.com/hw05_factor-figure-boss-repo-hygiene.html)

 ### REFLECTIONS

-- Wow first of all I had no idea what a factor really was before this class and assignment! this caused me to spend some extra time trying to get a grasp of it.
+- Wow first of all I had no idea what a factor really was before this class and assignment!
+This caused me to spend some extra time trying to get a grasp of it.

 - I am not sure if I interpreted the difference between forcats:fct_drop versus the base function droplevels....I would love more of an explanation as to why forcats drops all the other information in the original dataframe.